annacalkins1/annacalkins1/README.md

 Hi, I’m @annacalkins1
 Pronouns: she/her

-I’m interested in data science and machine learning!
-I’m currently a student at UC Santa Barbara double majoring in Data Science and Statistics and Economics!
+I’m currently a student at UC Santa Barbara majoring in Data Science and Statistics!

-📫 annapc765@gmail.com
-💖 Fun fact: I love fashion!!

 <!---
 annacalkins1/annacalkins1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.